Robin-WZQ/Xi-Meng-Dataset/README.md

 ## Acknowledge

-Thanks to Guan duping's green landscape painting studio(关杜平青绿山水画工作室) for its support.👍👍👍
+Thanks to Guan duping's green landscape painting studio for its support.👍👍👍